Advait0801/Moodify/README.md

 ## 📱 Overview

 **Moodify** is a full-stack mood-based music recommendation system that uses AI to detect emotional state from a photo or text, then recommends songs and playlists via Spotify.
-Built with a microservice-oriented backend (Node.js API Gateway, FastAPI mood detection, Node.js recommendation engine) and a Next.js web app, it demonstrates production-ready backend engineering, ML integration, and system design.
+Built with a microservice-oriented backend (Node.js API Gateway, FastAPI mood detection, Node.js recommendation engine), a Next.js web app, and a native **iOS app**, it demonstrates production-ready backend engineering, ML integration, and system design.

 ### Key Highlights